 It took 3 years to find the answer!

 I started this home page on 3 May 1998 in the hope of finding out the details of a story told to me back in the late 1950's or early 1960's by one of my neighbours.
 At the time, I found it hard to believe that a P-38 Lightning would have crash landed on the salt pan that was my childhood play ground.
 I was certainly not aware that Townsville was so involved in wartime activities and was never aware of the existence of the Stock Route airfield.

-Over 35 years later the fact that there was a forced landing of a P-38 Lightning on the salt pan was confirmed when I read Rod Cardell's book "Wings Around Us".
+Over 35 years later the fact that there was a forced landing of an F-4 Lightning on the salt pan was confirmed when I read Rod Cardell's book "Wings Around Us".

 So it did happen!
 So I now needed to know the facts.
 When, where, why, who, etc?
 So I started this home page.

 I then decided to create some other home pages to cover military aircraft crashes in the Townsville area.
 As time went by, I became so interested in the fact that there were so many military aircraft crashes, I decided to extend the coverage to all of Queensland and before I knew it I was covering all of Australia!!

 On 15 May 2001, Larry Packard was able to confirm that this was a P-38 Lightning (actually it was an F-4, the Photo Recon version of the P-38) attached to the 8th Photo Reconnaissance Squadron of the 6th Photo Reconnaissance Group.
 Larry referred me to Jim McEwan who has provided me with more details.